rhdeck/react-reality-components/README.md

 ## ARSign

 Quickly create a 2-d sign with text floating in space.
-Acts as a geometry
+Acts as a geometry.
+(E.g. you mount it on a node)

 ### Props